Inside the mad rush to produce ventilators and emergency gear to fight COVID-19

 “Masks aren’t complicated from a needlework standpoint,” he says.
 But still there is a chokepoint—the binding machines that are required to attach elastic to the masks.
 American Giant is one of the rare textile makers that manufactures in the United States, with two facilities in North Carolina.
 (Hanes, for instance, has facilities in Central America and the Dominican Republic.)
 But the binding machine it needs is produced abroad.
 It’s one of countless examples of reliance on foreign products that have emerged as the U.S. competes with countries around the world for the same critical supplies.

 Another possible solution to the mask shortage is to conserve the material that goes into them.
-In place of an entire disposable mask made from blown polypropylene, the Open PPE Project is developing an open-source design for a reusable plastic mask with a small polypropylene filter component that can be changed out in lieu of tossing the entire mask.
+In place of an entire disposable mask made from blown polypropylene, the Open PPE Project (together with the group Helpful Engineering) is developing an open-source design for a reusable plastic mask with a small polypropylene filter component that can be changed out in lieu of tossing the entire mask.

 Related: The untold origin story of the N95 mask